coreybutler/shortbus/README.md

 - `stepcomplete`: Fired when a step is done.
 - `steptimeout`: Fired when a step takes too long.
 - `steptimeout`: Fired when a step takes too long.
+- `stepskipped`: Fired when a step is skipped.
 - `complete`: Fired when **all** steps are done.
 - `timeout`: Fired when the entire series of events takes too long.
+- `aborted`: Fired when the series of events is aborted.

 **NOTICE** `complete` and `timeout` are not "step" events and return no arguments in the callback.